ingriddorioschulze/retrato/README.md

 Retrato was created thinking of people who travel, live and explore different places and cultures of the world.
 Retrato is where these people can share their experiences through pictures in a simple, easy, fast and enjoyable way.

-# instructions

-Prior to running the project, please ensure that you npm install all dependencies in order to successfully run the project on your computer.

-MORE INSTRUCTIONS

 # features

 ## home